[Revamped for 2024]

-The Heart of the Navy
+The Heart of the Naval Academy

 Medal of Honor Plaque: This plaque memorializes the 73 alumni who earned the Medal of Honor, our nation’s highest and most prestigious military award recognizing acts of valor.

 Then there are the monuments to history.
 A large replica of the famous “Don’t Give Up the Ship” flag that immortalizes Commodore Perry’s rallying cry at the Battle of Lake Erie anchors the room.
 A low-lit diorama portrays the bravery shown by then-Captain John Ripley, USMC, at the 1972 Easter Offensive in South Vietnam, called “Ripley at the Bridge.”
-Another diorama, “Capture of U505,” celebrates the daring and only capture of a German U-boat during WWII, led by Daniel V. Gallery from the class of 1921.
-There are many other meaningful paintings, murals and busts - and if you listen and look, you’ll hear the story of the Navy and Marine Corps over the years, in all its bold sacrifice and glory.
+Another diorama, “Capture of U505,” celebrates the daring and only capture of a German U-boat during WWII, led by Daniel V. Gallery from the Class of 1921.
+There are many other meaningful paintings, murals and busts — all telling incredible Navy and Marine Corps stories of sacrifice and glory.